 Follow these steps for the perfect fit:

 #1 – While looking up, place the mask against your face without using the strap.
 It should rest evenly with no obvious gaps.
-If it slips off, it’s too big for your face shape if it touches your cheekbones or end of your nose, it’s probably too small for your face.
+If it slips off, it’s too big for your face shape if it touches your cheekbones or the end of your nose, it’s probably too small for your face.

 #2 – Place a regulator mouthpiece or snorkel in your mouth.
 When you have this in your mouth your face contracts slightly, so check that there are still no gaps.